meatball133/crystal/concepts/classes/introduction.md

 account = Account.new
 ```

-In the example above so is the variable `account` an instance of the class `Account`.
+In the example above so is the variable `account` is an instance of the class `Account`.

 When creating an instance, there is a special method called `initialize` that is a constructor, it is called when an instance is created.
 The constructor allows you to set the initial state of the instance.